Spacey Jane: 2019–2020: Sunlight and breakout success

 Preparing for the release of their first studio album, Spacey Jane released the lead single "Good Grief" on 24 April 2019 and toured Australia through May.
 "Good for You" was the second single and went on to poll at number 80 in the 2019 Triple J Hottest 100, marking the band's first appearance in the annual countdown.

 Peppa Lane joined Spacey Jane as bassist following Amelia Murray's departure in 2019.

 In July 2019, Murray announced she was amicably leaving the band to focus on her medical career, playing her last show on 13 July.
 She was replaced on bass guitar by Peppa Lane from Margaret River, who had studied at Western Australian Academy of Performing Arts and performed on double bass in her group, the Friendly Folk.
 Lane's second show with Spacey Jane was at Splendour in the Grass 2019.
 Harper has retrospectively admitted that Lane joining "revitalised" the band.

 According to Lama, the band toured nationally to "crowds of 20 people" between 2016 and 2019, but that their appearances at Splendour in the Grass and Brisbane's Bigsound festival in 2019 were pivotal moments providing a "ridiculously upward trajectory".
 Spacey Jane signed a global deal with AWAL in December 2019.

 In February 2020, the band announced their debut studio album, Sunlight, was due in June.
 They toured Australia and New Zealand from March to April in support of their latest single "Skin".
 In March 2020, the band participated in Isol-Aid, a stay-at-home festival initiative to assist the Australian music industry during the COVID-19 pandemic.

 Noted for its "trilling guitar hook", the chorus of "Booster Seat" is one of the band's most recognisable songs.

 Upon the release of Sunlight on 12 June 2020, it peaked at number two on the ARIA Charts and went on to top the 2020 Triple J Album Poll.
-Album track "Booster Seat" received particular acclaim from music publications, with Al Newstead of Triple J calling it a "life-affirming song with a platinum-strength sing-along quality."
+"Booster Seat" received particular acclaim from music publications, with Al Newstead of Triple J calling it a "life-affirming song with a platinum-strength sing-along quality."
 It went on to win Song of the Year at the 2021 ARIA Awards and Best Independent Song of the Year at the 2021 AIR Awards.

 Leading up to the 2020 Triple J Hottest 100, multiple publications predicted that "Booster Seat" would top the list, with Josh Leeson of Northern Beaches Review writing it "is the one presenting the best chance of securing the first Australian Hottest 100 winner since Ocean Alley's 'Confidence' in 2018".
 In January 2021, "Booster Seat" polled at number two.
 This milestone led Leeson to call Spacey Jane "arguably the breakthrough Aussie band of 2020."